 Admission to a National University Master's program requires a conferred bachelor's degree from an accredited academic institution.
 In addition, a current resume or curriculum vitae and a copy of degree transcripts are required.
 Applicants will also complete an application packet that reviews the program requirements and expectations.
 The packet requires applicants to review the MAMFT Program website and the University Catalog regarding the requirements for pursuing licensure, and program/graduation requirements for MFT training.
 Applicants are expected to compose a plan to obtain licensure, including exploring the requirements of finding a clinical training site and supervisor, as well as post-master's degree requirements for licensure.
 Applicants are also required to respond to a series of questions referred to as a "Statement of Intent" so that MAMFT program faculty may evaluate the applicant's interest in and readiness for the MAMFT program, as well as to see a brief sample of their writing.
 Applicants complete a Statement of Professional Ethics and Conduct, in which they are required to report any previous ethical and/or criminal behavior that may be relevant to training and practicing as a marriage and family therapist.
 Because state laws require licensed marriage and family therapists to be of good moral character, any prospective student who has been convicted of a felony prior to or subsequent to admission is required to immediately inform the MAMFT Program Director, or the Chair of the Department of Marriage and Family Sciences of this conviction in order to determine the best course of action.
-In addition, a felony conviction may also disqualify a student from some clinical training sites, thereby making it likely the student will be unable to complete the requirements of the MFT degree program.
+In addition, a felony conviction may also disqualify a student from some clinical training sites, thereby making it likely the student will be unable to complete the requirements of the MAMFT program.
 Once all documentation is received, MAMFT applicants must participate in a one-to-one synchronous interview with a current MFT faculty.
-One goal of this meeting is to inform students of how licensing regulations may differ across states and provinces.
+In addition to ascertaining whether the MAMFT program is a good fit for the applicant's goals, another goal of this meeting is to inform students of how licensing regulations may differ across states and provinces and to review possible transfer credits, if applicable.
 After submitting all required materials and completing a one-to-one interview with program faculty, applicants will complete a background check prior to enrollment.